 E-Cards consist of cards representing numerous candy and caramel companies.
 These cards, in general, are much rarer than tobacco cards.

 Jefferson Burdick indirectly classified these as pre-1933 issues since his R-Card designation for later gum and candy cards was to be used for issues from 1933 and later.
-However, some issues, such as the 1929 Kashin baseball set (R316) don’t follow that identification – likely because Burdick was unaware of the exact year of issue.
+However, some issues don’t follow that identification – likely because Burdick was unaware of the exact year of issue.